joe-aswonvos/bee_pocket/README.md

 *   Implement user authentication and authorization for secure access.
 *   Create a responsive and accessible web application.

+## User Experience Design

+The user experience design focuses on creating an intuitive and engaging interface for both parents and children.
+Key design principles include:

+*   **Ease of Use**: Simple navigation and clear instructions for managing tasks and rewards.
+*   **Responsiveness**: Ensuring the application works seamlessly on both desktop and mobile devices.
+*   **Accessibility**: Making the application accessible to users with disabilities by following web accessibility guidelines.
+*   **Visual Appeal**: Using a clean and modern design with engaging visuals and icons.

 ## Application Breakdown

 The project is structured into several Django apps, each serving a specific purpose: